barneyricca/CSRforSS/README.md

 ## Installation

-You can install the released version of CSRforSS from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of CSRforSS from [CRAN](https://CRAN.R-project.org) (assuming it ever gets there) with:

 ``` r
 install.packages("CSRforSS")
 ```
+In the meantime, just download from here and open the appropriate R scripts.

 ## Example